The Rare Genetic Disease Program at Cincinnati Children’s is staffed by a specialized team of healthcare providers.

 Genetic Testing for Yourself or a Family Member

 The Rare Genetic Disease Program at Cincinnati Children’s uses state-of-the-art genetic testing to provide clinically relevant laboratory results.
-The Cincinnati Children’s Division of Human Genetics Diagnostic Labs are certified by the College of American Pathologists (CAP) and the Clinical Laboratory Improvement Amendments (CLIA).
+The Cincinnati Children’s Genetics and Genomics Diagnostic Laboratory is certified by the College of American Pathologists (CAP) and the Clinical Laboratory Improvement Amendments (CLIA).

 The Rare Genetic Disease Program genetic counselors are available to discuss genetic testing options, potential results, limitations of testing, and insurance coverage with you.